snarkdotart/og-docs/README.md

+---
+label: "What is OG Studio?"
+icon: home
+---

 # About OG Studio

 OG Studio provides a comprehensive set of tools designed to foster the creation of dynamic, generative NFT collections.
 As a developer, you'll find an environment where you can independently experiment with cutting-edge technology, and create NFTs that have the ability to grow, breed, fuse, and react to blockchain or real-life events — even after they've been initially purchased.
 Here, we offer an early access to these trailblazing tools.
 This document provides a detailed description of each tool in this powerful toolkit.